Close contact page icon

 Real Estate Company ADM

-Real Estate Company ADM was founded in August 2022.
-The real estate company will be in charge of the design and development of the construction project for the New Museum of Architecture & Design, including organising a design competition for the museum building.
+Real Estate Company ADM was established in August 2022.
+The real estate company is in charge of the design and development of the construction project for the New Museum of Architecture & Design, including organising a design competition for the new museum building.
 The company ownership is divided in half between the City of Helsinki and the State of Finland, the main financiers of the project.

 The real estate company cooperates closely with the Foundation for the Finnish Museum of Architecture and Design.

-Chair of the Board of Directors of the Real Estate Company ADM is Juha Lemström, Architect SAFA, and the Vice Chair of the Board is Mikko Aho, Architect SAFA.
+Chair of the Board of Real Estate Company ADM is Juha Lemström, and the Vice Chair of the Board is Mikko Aho.

-Members of the Board of the Real Estate Company ADM are:
+Members of the Board of Real Estate Company ADM are:

 Mikko Aho, Architect SAFA